University - Winning the Buy Box

 New sellers eager to acquire Buy Box eligibility can speed up the process by selling some items through Amazon’s own fulfillment services (FBA).
 Selling even a small number of popular products at a competitive price through Amazon can enable the seller to receive Buy Box Eligible status even on those items not Fulfilled By Amazon.

-If a seller believes they have met all the required criteria and has not been awarded Buy Box Eligible status, they can contact Amazon seller support directly to request they be considered for this status.
+If a seller believes they have met all the required criteria and have not been awarded Buy Box Eligible status, they can contact Amazon seller support directly to request they be considered for this status.

 Sellers who choose FBA (Fulfillment by Amazon) or SFP (Seller-Fulfilled Prime) are usually at an advantage to those who sell FBM (Fulfillment by Merchant), with all other variables being equal.